epam/osci-working-group/Monthly Meetings/OSCI Monthly Meetings.md

 ## 📅 When

-Last Friday of the month, at <...>
+Last Friday of the month, at 3:30 GMT.

 ## ✒️ What

 Topics are proposed by OSCI Maintainers and approved by OSCI Working Group.
-We encourage you to vote for the agenda items for the next session. <...>

 ## 🔍 How